 Ornaments are the wood and rocks in your aquascape.
 Many hobbyists consider the ornaments to be the heart of the aquascape.

 Rocks are another element for the creative venture in aquascaping.
-Rocks of natural colours are preferred, and of course, those that are naturally found in the location a biotope is imitating is a must.
+Rocks of natural colors are preferred, and of course, those that are naturally found in the location a biotope is imitating are a must.

 Pyrite or Fool’s Gold